linto-ai/linto-studio/studio-sdk/README.md

 # LinTO Studio SDK

-LinTO Studio SDK is a library to interact with LinTO Studio API, it provides a simple interface to transcribe audio files.
+LinTO Studio SDK is a toolkit to connect with LinTO Studio API.

 It is available in Python and Javascript (NodeJS and web browser).